nakulmitra/database-postgresql/notes/schemas.md

 For example, a database for a **library system** might use separate schemas for **books**, **members**, and **staff**.
 This organization helps avoid naming conflicts and improves clarity.
 * **Default Schema:** PostgreSQL comes with a built-in schema called `public`.
 If no schema is specified when creating a database object, it is placed in the `public` schema.
-* **Schemas as Namespaces:** Schemas allow you to define multiple objects with the same name as long as they belong to different schemas.
-For example:
+* **Schemas as Namespaces:** Schemas allow us to define multiple objects with the same name as long as they belong to different schemas.
+For example: `books.inventory` & `members.inventory`
-* `books.inventory`
-* `members.inventory`

 ## 2. Benefits of Using Schemas in PostgreSQL
 Schemas offer several advantages that improve database organization and scalability:
 ### 2.1 Organization
-* Schemas allow you to group related objects logically, reducing database complexity.
+* Schemas allow us to group related objects logically, reducing database complexity.
-* For example, in a multi-module application, you can have separate schemas for different components:
+* For example, in a multi-module application, we can have separate schemas for different components:
 1. `sales` schema for sales-related tables like `orders` and `customers`.
 2. `inventory` schema for stock-related tables like `products` and `warehouses`.

 ### 2.2 Security
-* You can define fine-grained access controls at the schema level, ensuring that only authorized users can access specific objects.
+* We can define fine-grained access controls at the schema level, ensuring that only authorized users can access specific objects.
 * For instance:
 1. Grant read-only access to analysts for the `reports` schema.
 2. Allow developers full access to the `development` schema.